-Prior to that, I spent a time at Stanford on Customer Focussed Innovation and became a huge advocate for design thinking.
-So, when I was asked to really transform the company to focus on customer centricity, and use customer experience as the main tool.
+Prior to that, I spent some time at Stanford on Customer Focussed Innovation and became a huge advocate for design thinking.
+I was asked to really transform the company to focus on customer centricity, and use customer experience as the main tool.

-The company has decided to put design of all customer experience under one roof, and it was the biggest privilege for them to ask to set up this department and look after the whole portfolio, from check-in, to lounges, food and beverage, cabin product, inflight entertainment, connectivity... to digital experience.
+The company has decided to put design of all customer experience under one roof, and it was the biggest privilege to set up this department and look after the whole portfolio, from check-in, to lounges, food and beverage, cabin product, inflight entertainment, connectivity... to digital experience.